-Ellie O’Donnell Flaunts Cleavage & Killer Body In Sexy Lingerie: ‘Friday Night Chills’
+Ellie O'Donnell Flaunts Cleavage & Killer Body In Sexy Lingerie: 'Friday Night Chills'

-Ellie O’Donnell took to Instagram Friday, January 22, to share a new photo with her 1.2 million followers.
+Ellie O'Donnell took to Instagram Friday, January 22, to share a new photo with her 1.2 million followers.
 The English model is famous for showing off her incredibly fit figure in sexy ensembles, and the latest update was no different.
-She looked nothing short of gorgeous in a Lounge Underwear lingerie set that did nothing but favors her bodacious physique.
+She looked gorgeous in a Lounge Underwear lingerie set that did nothing but favors for her bodacious physique.

 The blond hottie rocked a black bra-and-panties combo that showed off her assets.
 The bra boasted classic, padded triangle cups that were made of soft fabric.
-The garment had a plunging neckline that flaunted her ample cleavage.
-The signature Lounge logo was printed in white on the thick band that hugged her toned midriff.
+The garment had a plunging neckline that flaunted her ample cleavage, and the signature Lounge logo was printed in white on the thick band that hugged her toned midriff.

-She wore matching undies that featured high leg cuts, which helped accentuate the curves of her waist.
-The waistline sat below her belly button, and it highlighted her taut stomach and abs.
-Like the bra, the bottoms also had the brand’s logo printed in the center of its thick waistband.

-The lighting inside the room made flawlessly tanned skin appear glowing in the shot.
-The wooden-style floors, gray walls, and a white door made up the background of the snapshot.
+The lighting inside the room made her flawlessly tanned skin appear glowing in the shot.
+Wooden-style floors, gray walls, and a white door made up the background of the snapshot.

 The co-founder of the ODolls Collection opted for a wavy hairstyle.
 She had a side part and let the long strands cascade over her shoulders with the ends grazing her bust.
 She wore a pair of twisted hoop earrings, a necklace with a cross pendant, a bangle, and a watch as accessories.